Deciding not to Reconstruct

 Women who choose NOT to reconstruct don't have to deal with implants (internal prostheses) under their pectoral muscles.
 Instead, they can select from the huge variety of available breast forms (external prostheses) to find the perfect fit.
 Or, they can choose to go flat altogether.

 Women who choose NOT to reconstruct don't have to deal with additional surgery to the abdomen, back, or buttocks to provide tissue for autologous tissue reconstruction.
 They don't risk loss of muscle function at those sites and don't wind up with additional scars.

 Women who choose NOT to reconstruct feel confident that should their cancer recur, the recurrence will be easily detectable.

 Women who choose NOT to reconstruct generally adjust quickly to their new normal.
 They find that they still look good in clothes and can still wear most styles.
 They realize that their husbands or partners still find them attractive.

 If a woman decides she's not interested in ever having reconstruction, she can ask her surgeon to make her mastectomy site as cosmetically pleasing as possible, leaving no extra skin.
-Even if a woman feels certain at the time of her mastectomy surgery that she will never want reconstruction, she still can opt for delayed reconstruction should she change her mind in the future.
+Even if a woman feels certain at the time of her mastectomy surgery that she will never want reconstruction and even if her surgeon removes extra skin at her request, she can still opt for delayed reconstruction should she change her mind later on.
 Over time, however, many women who choose NOT to reconstruct come to feel more positive than ever about their decision to live breast-free.

 To help you decide whether NOT reconstructing is the right choice for you, we've gathered Personal Stories and Photographs.
 We hope reading about the experiences of other women who have faced similar decisions and seeing photographs of women who have been through surgery without reconstruction will help you feel less isolated and better informed about what to expect as you make this very personal decision.